Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    1. Generate the system configuration.

-   > **`NOTE`** ensure you select a reachable NTP pool/server passed in via the `--ntp-pools`/`--ntp-servers` flags, respectively.
-Adding an uncreachable server can cause clock skew as chrony tries to continually reach out to a server it can never reach.
+      > **Note:** Ensure that you select a reachable NTP pool/server passed in using the `--ntp-pools`/`--ntp-servers` flags, respectively.
+Adding an unreachable server can
+      > cause clock skew as `chrony` tries to continually reach out to a server it can never reach.

       ```bash
       linux# csi config init